ProAccess/place-image/readme.md

 ---
 </code></pre>

-# Special considerations for latex/pdf documents
+# Special considerations for floated images in latex/pdf documents

 ## Include these packages